Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Methods

-Note that the interconnection between successive layers (say layers $i$ and $i+1$) is determined by $3N$ real parameters: the $N$ positive real elements of the diagonal matrix $\W{out}{i}$, and both the real and imaginary parts of the $N$ elements of the vector $\W{in}{i+1}$.
-Of these, only the $N$ elements of the diagonal matrix $\W{out}{i}$ can be tuned in our experimental setup.
-This is to be compared with the proposal of \cite{Gallicchio2017}, in which the interconnection is given by a $N\times N$ random matrix, whose spectral radius is tuned.
+Note that the interconnection between the consecutive layers (say layers $i$ and $i+1$) is determined by $3N$ real parameters: the $N$ positive real elements of the diagonal matrix $\W{out}{i}$, and both the real and imaginary parts of the $N$ elements of the vector $\W{in}{i+1}$.
+Of these, only $N$ elements of the diagonal matrix $\W{out}{i}$ can be tuned in our experimental setup.
+(This is to be compared with the proposal of \cite{Gallicchio2017}, where the interconnection is given by a $N\times N$ random matrix, whose spectral radius is tuned.
+More advanced algorithms and topologies, such as presented in \cite{freiberger2019improving,Freiberger2019Training,Nakajima2022}, aim to achieve more freedom in tuning interconnections.)